runmedev/docs.runme.dev/docs/guide/dagger.md

 ## Running Dagger Pipelines in Runme (using the CLI)

-More than just running Dagger commands, developing pipelines, or troubleshooting them in VSCode, Runme also helps you run your Dagger pipelines inside your notebook through the Runme CLI.

-If you have a Markdown file with your dagger pipeline commands written, you can run your pipeline from the terminal by running this command `$ runme run --filename my-notebook.md --all --skip-prompts`.
+No matter whether the Dagger Shell or Dagger Call interface are being used.
+Once you have a notebook with your Dagger pipeline commands written, you can run your pipeline from the terminal by running this command `$ runme run --filename my-notebook.md --all --skip-prompts`.

 <video autoPlay loop muted playsInline controls>
   <source src="/videos/runme-dagger-demo.mp4" type="video/mp4" />